HackerUSA-CE/aisd-wde-8-putting-it-all-together/README.md

 ## Description 📄

-In this assignment, you will work solo with the help of AI to build an animal shelter webpage using 100% Bootstrap to style it.
-You'll create a navbar, animal cards, contact form and a footer.
+In this assignment, you will work solo with the help of AI to build an animal shelter webpage using Bootstrap to style it.
+You will create a navbar, a grid of cards, contact form, and a footer.
 Use AI to assist with coding, design choices, and troubleshooting as you develop a responsive and accessible webpage with Bootstrap's built-in components.

 ## Expected Project Structure 🏗️